 When there is nowhere else to turn, Charlotte Center for Legal Advocacy and Legal Aid of North Carolina-Charlotte are there to advocate on behalf low-income people.
 They fight to ensure access and fairness under the law with a vision of building a more just community for everyone, not just those who can afford it.

 That’s why these organizations are at the forefront of local issues that restrict economic mobility and opportunity in our community, fighting poverty at its core.

 However, with limited resources between these two organizations, there is one legal aid attorney for every 11,500 low-income residents.

 You can help ordinary people get a fair shot at the American promise of justice for all.

-Make a secure donation today to the Access to Justice Campaign, benefiting Charlotte Center for Legal Advocacy and our partner in justice Legal Aid of North Carolina-Charlotte.
+Make a secure, tax-deductible donation today to the Access to Justice Campaign, benefiting Charlotte Center for Legal Advocacy and our partner in justice Legal Aid of North Carolina-Charlotte.
 You can also direct your gift to a particular program or to Charlotte Center for Legal Advocacy’s general fund.
 Thank you for your support!